What is the Ponzi Scheme?

 #1 – Unregistered Investment

-These schemes include generally those investments which are not registered with state regulators or securities and exchange commission.
-It is important for the investors to have registration which accesses information for the management of the company, its products, services, and finances.
+These schemes generally include those investments which are not registered with state regulators or securities and exchange commission.
+It is important for the investors to have a registration, which accesses information for the management of the company, its products, services, and finances.

 #2 – Complex and Secretive Strategies

 Any schemes that have a complex protocol and secret strategies are generally Ponzi schemes.
 Investors don’t get complete information about the scheme, and the organizer gives a vague knowledge to the investor.

 #3 – High Returns with No or Little Risk

 An investor should be cautious about the scheme, which promises to give high returns with little or no risk.
 The investments that yield higher returns involve more risk.

 State and federal security laws require investment firms and professionals to be registered under certain acts.
 But most schemes come with unlicensed and unregistered firms and individuals.

 Whenever funds are not being invested as promised, there will be an error with account statements, which shows that the scheme is a Ponzi scheme.
 No legal paperwork is available for the investor to examine.

 Investments are never consistent in this scheme.
 They may fluctuate, so one should be skeptical about the investments that promise high returns every time.